Skip Ancestry navigation Skip to Footer Ancestry Home

 Nrisingh

-is the most common spouse name for Shlok.
+This is the most common name of those married to a Shlok.

 Ready to learn more about your own family?
 Here are two ways to begin.